Click photo for larger image

 Q: What key contributions have you and/or your organization made to The Open Group?

-A: Since 1996 I have submitted numerous contributions to TOGAF including individual contributions to each section of the TOGAF ADM, whole contributions of the Business Scenario Method, the Enterprise Continuum, input/output descriptions, original Tutorial material, and synopsis papers on the TOGAF ADM.
-As well I have been a Co-Chair of the Architecture Forum, Chair of TOGAF Certification workgroup, Vice Chair of the Governing Board.
+A: Since 1996 I have submitted numerous contributions to TOGAF® including individual contributions to each section of the TOGAF ADM, whole contributions of the Business Scenario Method, the Enterprise Continuum, input/output descriptions, original Tutorial material, and synopsis papers on the TOGAF ADM.
+As well I have held numerous positions including Co-Chair of the Architecture Forum, Chair of TOGAF Certification workgroup, Vice Chair of the Governing Board.
 One of the most impactful contributions was applying TOGAF’s Business Scenario Method to The Open Group itself resulting in the Vision of Boundaryless Information Flow™ which stands today as a relevant vision.

 Q: Why is it important for other organizations to join The Open Group?

-A: The industry must come together on the fundamentals of Enterprise Architecture and must share lessons learned and best practices.
+A: From the Architecture perspective the industry must stay together on the fundamentals of Enterprise Architecture and must share lessons learned and best practices.
 It is in no company’s interest to attempt to gain competitive advantage by doing architecture, rather they should focus on operational execution for their competitive advantage.
 To me this means we all need to work together to improve the discipline and ultimately raise the quality of architecting and architectures for that common goal to lower the excessive costs of integration and interoperability that are growing non-linearly.
 People get very practical value from membership in terms of sharing best practices.
-People get very practical value from using TOGAF – saving significant time and cost by reusing a proven method and resources.
+Organizations get very practical value from using TOGAF – saving significant time and cost by reusing a proven method and resources.
 From a business perspective the issues that continue to affect Boundaryless Information Flow™ haven’t gone away, entropy calls for participation to address the new issues that emerge so we don’t slip backwards two steps for every one step forward.

 About Terence Blevins